 There are no contractual obligations which act to restrict the Committee's choice of external auditor.
 The Committee periodically considers the risk of withdrawal by Deloitte from the market and the potential impact on the Group, were that eventuality to materialise.

-The Audit Committee has put in place safeguards to ensure that the independence of the audit is not compromised.
+The Audit Committee assesses the independence and objectivity of the external auditor annually and has put in place safeguards to ensure that the independence of the audit is not compromised.
 Such safeguards include: